Oluwatobiloba-Oludare/Deploy-a-Secure-Scalable-Static-Website-on-AWS/README.md

 # **⚙️ EC2 Bootstrap Script (User Data)**

-This automation script configures the EC2 server and deploys the web content automatically during instance launch:
+This is the automation script I used to configure the EC2 server and deploy the web content automatically during instance launch:

 ```bash
 #!/bin/bash